Ji-Hwan Bae Player Props: Pirates vs. Brewers

-After hitting .276 with a double, five walks and six RBI in his past 10 games, Ji-Hwan Bae and the Pittsburgh Pirates face the Milwaukee Brewers (who will hand the ball to Wade Miley) at 4:10 PM ET on Saturday.
+On Sunday, Ji-Hwan Bae (.276 slugging percentage in past 10 games, with no homers) and the Pittsburgh Pirates play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+First pitch is at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Brewers.
+In his previous game he had a one-hit showing (1-for-4) against the Brewers.

 Ji-Hwan Bae Game Info & Props vs. the Brewers